jackcpennington/website/content/home/experience.md

   company = "Heteronomics"
   company_url = "https://www.heteronomics.com/"
   location = "UK"
-  date_start = "2017-01-07"
+  date_start = "2017-07-01"
-  date_end = "2017-01-09"
+  date_end = "2017-09-01"
   description = """
   Developed and deployed a model to forecast GDP growth in the manufacturing sector.
 Used large time series of multiple indicators and lagged variables.
-      * Conducted exploratory data analysis to decide on the model to create
+  *Conducted exploratory data analysis to decide on the model to create.
-      * Worked remotely and had weekly meetings with my supervisor.
+  *Worked remotely and had weekly meetings with my supervisor.
-      * Created expert visualisations of the forecasts produced for evaluation
+  *Created expert visualisations of the forecasts produced for evaluation.
   """